nestauk/sg_covid_impact/reports/technical_report/4_results.md

 | 96       | 82         | 22       |
 : Results of hand-labelling a random sample of 200 notices from Scottish businesses with their relevance to the response of a business to Covid-19. {#tbl:notice-labels}

 [@tbl:notice-labels] shows the results of this hand-labelling.
-Approximately 40% of notices were irrelevant to a businesses response to Covid-19, with approximately a further 10% being of ambiguous relevance - this is a strikingly large fraction of notices to not be relevant and is likely a large contributing factor for the poor outcomes of the topic modelling approach.
+Approximately 40% of notices were irrelevant to a business' response to Covid-19, with approximately a further 10% being of ambiguous relevance - this is a strikingly large fraction of notices to not be relevant and is likely a large contributing factor for the poor outcomes of the topic modelling approach.

-Notices labelled as irrelevant were typically either:

-- Not related to covid at all
+Notices labelled as irrelevant were typically either: not related to covid at all;
-- A generic statement referencing that covid is happening / repeating govt. guidance
+ a generic statement referencing that covid is happening or repeating government guidance;
-- A truncated snippet such as "COVID-19 update"
+ a truncated snippet such as "COVID-19 update".

 Ambiguously relevant notices were notices that it was hard to definitively flag as relevant or not.
 Often these are discussing Covid-19 in the context of a business but tend to be either misssing important context; cryptic; or discussing activities of businesses such as GP's, pharmacies, cleaning businesses where the text is discussing regular activity of such businesses as much as it is discussing a response to the shocks of Covid-19.
 Examples of ambiguously relevant notices are shown below,